Continue to the content

 Next level

-Collect manifest URLs with DetektIIIF
+Easy way to find manifest URLs with DetektIIIF

 DetektIIIF is a browser extension for Chrome and Firefox that detects IIIF resources in websites.
 It is possible to collect IIIF manifests in a basket and send them to any compatible IIIF application, for instance Mirador and Universal Viewer.